djipidi/graphene_django_crud/README.md

 ```

 Default it returns "model.objects.all()", the overload is useful for applying
 filtering based on user.
-The method is more than a resolver, it is also called
+The method is called in nested request, fetch instances
-in nested request, fetch instances for mutations and subscription filter.
+for mutations and subscription filter.

 #### mutate, create, update, delete